-The specs of the Ryzen 5 are ever so narrowly slimmed down compared to the Ryzen 7 and it offers $100 of savings.
-That being said, the Ryzen 7 is objectively more powerful with 2 extra cores, 4 extra threads, and about 100 extra megahertz.
+Generally, the specs of the Ryzen 5 are ever so narrowly slimmed down compared to the Ryzen 7 and offer good savings.
+That being said, Ryzen 7 is objectively more powerful with 2 extra cores, 4 extra threads, and about 100-200 extra megahertz in clock speed.

 Choosing between the Ryzen 5 and Ryzen 7 is all about how much you will get out of your CPU.
 You should ask yourself, “Will I get $100 worth of extra performance out of the Ryzen 7?”
-If you aren’t doing workstation tasks on your PC like rendering, then the answer is likely no.
+If you aren’t doing productivity tasks on your PC like rendering – or want extra gaming grunt – then the answer is likely no.

-The Threadripper cannot go head to head with the other CPUs on this list.
-It would be unfair to compare this beast to the other processors here, the Threadripper is truly in a class of its own and can only be compared with itself… that’s to say other models of the Threadripper; however, that’s outside the scope of this article (but if you’d like a breakdown, mention it in the comments and we might be able to make it happen).
+The Threadripper cannot go head-to-head with the other CPUs on this list.
+It would be unfair to compare this beast to the other processors here, the Threadripper is truly in a class of its own and can only be compared with itself…but that’s outside the scope of this article as TR chips are really for workstations.

-Regardless, whatever you plan to do this CPU can handle it.
-Playing games will be a breeze, but with the amount that this processor costs, hopefully, you have some real work for it to do.
+Regardless of whatever you plan to do, a Thread Ripper CPU can handle it.
+Playing games will be a breeze, but with the amount that this processor costs (several thousand dollars), hopefully, you have some real work for it to do.
 If you’re tired of sitting around waiting for videos or 3D models to render and want to be more productive, then the Threadripper can certainly help.